BlueCannonBall/sockroute/README.md

 Route TCP socket connections from one server to another.

 ## Prerequisites
-- A C++ Compiler
+- A C++ Compiler (tested with g++)
 - Boost.Program_options

 ## Usage
 Create a JSON configuration file in your project directory.
-Here's a sample config file:
+Here's a example config file:
 ```json
 {
     "//1": "The following two sections are required",